cvilla714/linterproject/README.md

 - Then you can open your terminal and type git clone + the link you got from clicking the button clone
 ![screenshot](./pictures/clonetheproject.png)

-- Once you a copy of the repo you have to navigate into the folder you cloned
+- Once you get a copy of the repo you have to navigate into the folder you cloned
 ![screenshot](./pictures/accesstheproject.png)

-- You will need to run a few commands before you get to test it but don't worry just folow the instructions step by step
+- You will need to run a few commands before you get to test it but don't worry just follow the instructions step by step

 - When the require gems are finally installed you can choose to open the project with any Code Editor of your choice.

 ### Prerequisites

-- You will need Ruby install in your machine
+- You will need Ruby installed in your machine

 ![screenshot](./pictures/ruby.png)